 Also, consider using banners (For ads and information) and in-line forms (For newsletters).
 They’re less intrusive and can be equally effective.

-Mobile Site Optimization: Frequently Asked Questionsa blue and yellow FAQ chat bubble
+Mobile Site Optimization: Frequently Asked Questions

 Here are some frequently asked questions about mobile optimization.